Paddy runs a small farm in east Clare, including a 7-ha mixed oak forest planted in 1994.

 Paddy is opting for CCF management with careful selection of quality trees for retention combined with regular selective thinning to ensure rapid, quality growth.
 "Once you plant hardwoods, CCF management is the natural choice.
 In the long term, I can see also the possibility of developing CCF management into a parkland-style forest with timber production and some level of stock grazing," he adds.

-CCF management is also of particular significance to the ash section where some dieback was found recently.
-Paddy hopes that the selective approach will continue to "fatten up" the quality ash and help to reduce the disease impact.
-Gaps created by harvesting are encouraging natural regeneration of other broadleaves such as sycamore and oak (see image below).
+CCF management is also of particular significance to the ash/sycamore mix section which is affected by ash dieback.
+The ash is now being phased out.
+The gaps created by removing the ash trees are encouraging the development of other broadleaved species such as sycamore, cherry and oak.
+They were originally planted or arising from recent natural regeneration (see image below).
 It is also expected that the CCF scheme will offer an opportunity to carry out some enrichment planting to further diversify timber species.

 |Operation||Year||Age||Area treated (ha)||Total volume harvested (m3)||Firewood volume harvested (m3/ha)|